-And, if that interface extends from other interfaces, then the implementing class must also implement the methods in the interfaces that are being extended or derived from.
+If that particular interface extends from other interfaces, then the implementing class must also implement the methods in the interfaces that are being extended or derived from.

-then that class must have definitions for any method headings in both the FourLegs interface and the Body interface.
+then that class must define the method headings in both the 'FourLegs' interface and the 'Body' interface.

-An abstract class may have instance methods, which can implement a default behaviour.
+An abstract class may have many instance methods which sport default behavior.

-On the other hand, an interface can’t implement any default behaviour.
+On the other hand, an interface cannot implement any default behaviour.

 However, it can declare different constants and instance methods.

-Marker interface in Java is interfaces with no field or methods.
+Marker interface is an interface with no fields or methods in Java.

 • Java marker interface has no members in it.

-• It is implemented by classes in get some functionality.
+• It is implemented by classes in order to get some functionality.

-Example: when we want to save the state of an object then we implement serializable interface.
+For instance when we want to save the state of an object then we can implement serializable interface.

-Yes,an inner class may be built an Interface
+Yes, an inner class can be built in an interface.

 public interface xyz